 to make a suggestion for what our intrepid Paleontologist should be doing.
 I’ll be filling the TBDs in with an actual suggestion on the 14th.
 You can make your suggestions here or on our Facebook Page.

 You may vote now, or wait until all options are in.
 Please do not vote for TBD, but wait until they are filled in.
-All votes must be in by October 21.
+All votes must be in by November 24th.

-The new chapter will be up by October 30th.
+The new chapter will be up by November 30th.